In the last lesson, we went over なにぬねの — a pretty simple lesson with not much to watch out for.

 Get ready though, the H consonant series throws a couple of curve-balls at us.
 As in a whole new sound that isn’t so easy to say — and double modifiers!

 First let’s cover how to pronounce these characters.
 You can tap each character to hear the native pronunciation.

 - は (ha) – sounds like “ha”

 - ふ (fu) – sounds like “who” with a slight F sound “fwho”

 Fu is interesting.
 First, because it’s part of the H consonants (ha, hi, hu/fu, he, ho).
 Second, it doesn’t sound like it looks.
 It’s not “foo” but instead “fwho.”

 Yep, imagine fu as “fwho.”
 It’s like saying who, but with a very faint F sound mixed with the w.

 は (ha) and ほ (ho) are very similar.
 At first glance it appears just one stroke separates them, but there is more than that.
 Take special notice that the top “stem” on ほ is at the top — not crossing.

 There’s something else you will need to think about with the H consonants.
 There are two modifiers to change the sounds of these characters.

-We’ll talk more about this later in the course.
+I don’t want to overwhelm you just yet, we’ll talk more about this later in the course.